codeforamerica/codeforamerica.org-archive/playbooks/fellowship/toolkit/how-to-recruit-governments.md

 #### Build a relationship with local groups

-For example, see if your community has a local <a href="http://www.codeforamerica.org/brigade/">Brigade</a> chapter.</b> They can connect you with officials and help alleviate concerns about longterm sustainability of the project.
+For example, see if your community has a local <a href="http://www.codeforamerica.org/brigade/">Brigade</a> chapter.
+They can connect you with officials and help alleviate concerns about longterm sustainability of the project.

 #### Avoid jargon, buzzwords and clichés